 DIY Electrical: Installing a Ceiling Fan

-Replacing an existing light fixture with a ceiling fan is only slightly more cumbersome than installing a light fixture.
-While it is best to leave electrical projects to licensed electricians, do-it-yourselfers with electrical experience often install ceiling fans themselves.
+Replacing an existing light fixture with a ceiling fan is only slightly more challenging than installing a light fixture.
+While it is best to leave complex electrical projects to licensed electricians, do-it-yourselfers with electrical experience often tackle ceiling fan installation themselves.
 The tricky parts involve purchasing the right sized fan and lifting the sometimes heavy motor unit in place.
-If you have installed light fixtures, you can install a ceiling fan.
+If you have installed light fixtures, you'll do fine with a ceiling fan installation.

 Ceiling fans are an unobtrusive and economical way to cool a room in summer and move heat back down to floor level in winter.
 For best air flow, locate a ceiling fan in the midpoint of the ceiling.
 If the existing light fixture is off center but close to center, it is easier to use its wiring than to install a new box and wiring.

 Determine how far down your fan will hang once mounted.
 Measure from the floor to the ceiling and subtract the fan measurements.
 For safety reasons, the result should be at least 7'.
 The fan blades should also be at least 12" below the ceiling with an optimum distance of 18".

 Begin by turning off the power at the panel or by unscrewing the fuse in older systems.
 Never trust the switch alone to turn off the power.
 Remove the existing light fixture.
 Since each fan may be different, refer to the installation guide included in the fan kit.

 Consider using a fan support unit that can be inserted through the existing metal junction box hole.
 Do not install a ceiling fan to a plastic box since it will not be strong enough.
 Always use a metal junction box to support a ceiling fan.
 If your fan is heavier than 35 pounds, you will need to secure your fan via a beam or other support, not a junction box.